-And, since music tastes don’t change that much, maybe we could survive with just one library music test a year instead of two.
-Nobody will notice that we’re holding on to some songs a little longer.
+And, since music tastes don’t change that much, maybe we could survive with one library music test a year instead of two.
+Nobody will notice that we’re holding on to songs a little longer.

-Sure, you can probably get by.
+Okay.
+Reduce the research.
 That alone won’t be what causes the audience to say, “You lost my business”.

 Cut The Support Staff

 Similar cuts have eliminated “non-essential” personnel in promotion and engineering.
 Little things slip through the cracks but they weren’t the reasons most listeners came to us anyway.

-We Don’t Need to Promote-Do We?
+Do We Need to Promote?

 A Couple More Spots

 Don’t worry about it, it’s just adding another 10-15% increase to the cost of listening.
 It’s just one less song per hour.
-They won’t even notice if we do it slowly, over time.”
+They won’t even notice if we do it slowly, over time.

 Cut What’s Left

 We have three show prep services.
 Do we need that many?
-Can’t you get by with just one?
+Can’t you get by with one?
 Let’s keep the bartered service and get rid of the two that are cash only.
 Sure, it’s only $40 or $50 a month, but that adds up.
-And it’s just one more spot a day.
+And it’s just one spot a day.